AYZNN/job-locked-events/README.md

 # job-locked-events
 Join our discord ! https://discord.gg/5x2kXXkZTR

+_If you want a full protection of your server-side events, buy WaveShield, join https://discord.gg/CXZwrZx _

 Allows you to restrict the use of your events to specific jobs, so cheaters will not be able to trigger the event unless they own the job.
 No support provided.
 Made this because i just saw a thread selling something like that for a high price.